DoomHammer/talks/codedive2019/slides.md

 - what to do when a service is busy or unable to respond timely?
 - long waits can cascade through other microservices
 - solution is to use a Circuit Breaker
-- after X failed requests, assume the service is broken and short circuit
+- when it sees the service fails to process requests, assume the service is broken and short circuit

 TODO: diagram